DotNet4Neo4j/Neo4j.AspNet.Identity/README.md

     }
     ```

-    3. Replace the line about creating the ApplicationDbContext (app.CreatePerOwinContext(ApplicationDbContext.Create);) with:
+    3. Replace the line about creating the ApplicationDbContext:

+    `app.CreatePerOwinContext(ApplicationDbContext.Create);`

+    with:

     `ConfigureNeo4j(app);`